 Kilian Vos

-as a PhD at UNSW's Water Research Laboratory.
+as a PhD at UNSW's Water Research Laboratory (WRL).
 It has now been improved over many iterations and uses only open-source libraries (Django, PostgreSQL, PostGIS, Leaflet).

 The shoreline time-series provided here are computed using the open-source